Bio (Ash Prasad)

 School of Business

-Prasad’s research adopts critical theoretical perspectives to conceptualize myriad organizational phenomena.
-To date, he has published over 40 journal articles and 15 book chapters, which have been variously informed by poststructuralist, postcolonial, neo-Marxist, feminist and psychoanalytic thought.
+Dr. Prasad’s research adopts critical theoretical perspectives to conceptualize myriad organizational phenomena.
+His research interests broadly focus on embodiment, gender and diversity issues in organizations, and interpretive methods.
+To date, he has published some 50 journal articles and 15 book chapters, which have been variously informed by poststructuralist, postcolonial, neo-Marxist, feminist, and psychoanalytic thought.
 His most recent book is entitled, Autoethnography and Organization Research, and he is the editor of the book, Contesting Institutional Hegemony in Today’s Business Schools.
-In addition to his ongoing work on entrepreneurship, gender and diversity issues in organizations and interpretive methods, Prasad is currently pursuing research on the sociology of graffiti, devalued labour and scientific misconduct, as well as reappraising academe’s responsibility to society in the wake of the political rise of right-wing extremism.
-His past research has generated in excess of $1.2 million in research funding as sole or principal investigator.
+His past research has generated in excess of $1.3 million in research funding as sole or principal investigator.

-Prasad has held tenured appointments at academic institutions in several different countries.
-In these positions, he has taught at all post-secondary stages, including having delivered courses in undergraduate, MBA and PhD programs.
-He has also supervised, to completion, research students at the honours, master’s, doctoral and postdoctoral levels.
-Prasad serves as an elected member of a divisional executive committee at the Academy of Management and sits on the editorial boards of a number of journals.
+Dr. Prasad has held tenured appointments at academic institutions in several different countries.
+In these positions, he has taught at all post-secondary stages, including having delivered courses in undergraduate, MBA, and PhD programs.
+He has also supervised, to completion, research students at the honors, master’s, doctoral, and postdoctoral levels.
+He serves as an elected member of a divisional executive committee at the Academy of Management and sits on the editorial boards of a number of journals.

-Prasad earned his PhD in Organization Studies with minors in Accounting and Sociology from York University’s Schulich School of Business.
+Dr. Prasad earned his PhD in organization studies with minors in accounting and sociology from York University’s Schulich School of Business in 2012.
 He wrote much of his doctoral dissertation as a Graduate Research Fellow at the Institute for Social and Policy Studies at Yale University.
-His PhD was supported by a SSHRC Doctoral Fellowship, an Ontario Graduate Scholarship and multiple other awards.
-He previously earned a Master of Arts in Political Studies from Queen’s University and a Bachelor of Arts (Honours) in Political Science from Simon Fraser University.
-He was the youngest person to graduate with an honours degree from SFU in 2004.
+His PhD was supported by a SSHRC Doctoral Fellowship, an Ontario Graduate Scholarship and multiple other research awards.
+He previously earned a Master of Arts in political studies from Queen’s University and a Bachelor of Arts (Honours) in political science from Simon Fraser University.

 Prasad, A. (2019).
 Autoethnography and organization research: Reflections from fieldwork in Palestine.
 New York: Palgrave.